By Spencer Farris for the nationally syndicated column “Under Analysis”

 It was really no surprise that he flourished here.
 He acquired two bachelor’s degrees and got a good job.
 He also brought the rest of his family over and adopted three orphans from back home.
 The injury I represented him for wasn’t anywhere near as bad as where he had come from.

 After he told his story, I felt very small.
 On the heels of meeting a huge lawyer, I met a huge client.
 My FWPs were beyond small.
 They were embarrassing.

-I don’t know what animals lawyers are, but we definitely aren’t pigs.
-At least, not all of us.© 2013 Under Analysis LLC.
-Under Analysis is a nationally syndicated column of the Levison Group.
+©2014 under analysis llc. under analysis is a nationally syndicated column of the Levison Group.
 Spencer Farris is the founding partner of The S.E.
 Farris Law Firm in St Louis, Missouri.
-His office will be closed on Thanksgiving, and the day afterwards.
+He is a very fortunate man.
 Comments or criticisms about this column may be sent c/o this newspaper or directly to the Levison Group via email at email@example.com.